skironDotNet/encrypted-qr-backup-generator/README.md

 The idea for creating this tool came for the idea for safely storing private keys of the crypto-currencies that don't have generators.

 If so called Brain Wallet can be generated elsewhere there is no need to use this tool, but it may be a good idea to store the seed of Electrum wallet.
 In theory we should remember the seed ourselves and it's already a brain wallet, but some people may already remember long passpharse and this can be reused to backup anything else, using this tool.

+#### Browser Compatibility

+Developed under **Firefox**, tested in **Chrome**, quick tested in **Opera**.
+Other browsers not supported.
+Most safe users would run from Linux with built in Firefox.

+Sorry Mac/Safari users, haven't tested, but likely the `HTML to SVG to Image` part won't work, this means saving "QR area with details" likely won't work, alongside with other "saving" functionality.
+You should be able to print still.

 ### HOW IT WORKS